Youssab-William/capstone-dashboard/README.md

 ### Common Questions

 **Q: How many API calls per run?**
 A: 2 per task per model version (one polite, one threatening).
-Default: 9 tasks × N versions.
+Current Default: 1 task × 9 versions = 18 API Calls

 **Q: How much does a run cost?**
-A: Depends on models.
-Estimate: $0.50-$2.00 per full run with all models.
+A: Depends on models and tasks.
+Estimate: $2.50-$5.00 per full run with all models.

 **Q: Can I add custom tasks?**
 A: Yes!
 Edit `prompts.txt` (JSON format).
+See all_prompts.txt for a comprehensive version of 120 prompts.

 **Q: Can I export data?**
 A: Yes!
 Use Prompts tab or access JSONL files directly.